-The Association conducted a fire prevention slogan contest in cooperation with the Fire and Disaster Management Agency to promote fire prevention awareness.
-The winning slogan was used in 2003 national Fire Prevention Poster campaigns and was included on the fire prevention posters given by the Association to the Agency.
+The GIAJ conducted a fire prevention slogan contest in cooperation with the Fire and Disaster Management Agency to promote fire prevention awareness.

+The winning slogan

+was used in 2004 nation- Fire Prevention Poster

+al campaigns and was included on the fire prevention posters given by the GIAJ to the Agency.